 Fallen London - Firmament Recap

 This is entirely different from my usual ramblings - this post is meant to be a resource to talk about the latest ongoing Fallen London story, Firmament!
 I would have previously have used cohost for this (rip), but we make do with the blogging tools available.
+This current version recaps the story through Chapter 4.

 It's rather long and involved; the full summary follows, but here's a quick tl;dr -